Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

 I mentioned it earlier, but it bears repeating: content that’s backed up by trustworthy data will attract the attention of individual customers as well as businesses.

-And if the article is in-depth and contains relatable data, it’ll attract more social shares as well.
-No matter what industry or target audience might be, you can’t fail at content marketing when you’re following proven patterns.
+And, if the article is in-depth and contains relatable data, it’ll attract more social shares as well.
+No matter what your industry or target audience might be, you can’t fail at content marketing when you’re following proven patterns.

-Outlining your content before writing helps minimize continuity errors.
-It also keeps you focused on your article’s purpose instead of going off on tangential points.
+Outlining your content, before writing, helps to minimize continuity errors.
+It also keeps you focused on your article’s purpose, instead of going off on tangential points.

 According to the Center For Excellence in Writing and Communication, drafting outlines allows you to see the content “holistically.”
-You can identify gaps, transitions, and weak spots in your message before you write the post, and can plan accordingly.
+You can identify gaps, transitions and weak spots in your message, before you write the post and you can then plan accordingly.

-This means that before you get started writing your draft post, you already know the order of your points, how they fit together, and what kind of conclusion you’ll need.
+This means that before you get started writing your draft post, you already know the order of your points, how they fit together and what conclusion you’ll need.
 This makes for an amazing data-driven article.

-As a smart content marketer, you can leverage other people’s work by extracting outlines from those sources.
-You can review other blogs, comments, books, magazines, publications, and so on.
+As a smart content marketer, you can leverage other people’s work, by extracting outlines from those sources.
+You can review other blogs, comments, books, magazines and publications.